The biggest trend that's taken place during my time in property is the huge and sudden shift to people buying properties through limited companies.

 (As an individual you might be able to get the profit treated as a capital gain rather than income if you could prove that you intended to rent the property out, and maybe did for a short time before selling it, but let’s park that one for now.)

 If you buy a property to collect the rent and watch its value creep up over the years, you’re an investor.
 This is where we get into “it depends” territory: most investors have historically operated as sole traders, but many will now benefit from using a limited company.

-Why might investors want to use a limited company?
+Why might property investors want to use a limited company?

 From a purely financial perspective, there are three obvious reasons why you might want to hold property as a company rather than yourself.

 If you own a property in your own name, the profits you make from renting it out will be added to your other earnings (such as from your job) and taxed as income tax.
 But if instead you hold it within a company, the profits will be liable for Corporation Tax instead.

 The rate of Corporation Tax tends to be around half of the higher rate of income tax – which is an enormous saving.